lbrclbrc/my_coin/whitepaper_draft.md

 ### 3.3 Subsequent blue addresses: token choice, PASTA-curve derivation, and the new ZK statement

-When a single real-world identity wants to open multiple `color = 1` addresses, we enter the “subsequent blue addresses” setting.
+When a single real-world identity wants to open multiple `color = 1` addresses, they must enter the “subsequent blue addresses” setting.
 Here it is not just “recommending” that you derive addresses in a certain way: the protocol **requires** that every subsequent blue-address upgrade request must include a ZK proof showing that the SK / address was indeed derived from the same `master_seed` according to the specified rule.

 #### 3.3.1 Token choice and derivation rule (Poseidon + PASTA)